RobertoPotato/100_Days_Of_Python/README.md

 - Further improvements can include a screen where a player chooses their preferred difficulty and this triggers generation of more or fewer cars depending on the selection

 - I furthered my skills in OOP, especially where class inheritance is concerned.
+## Day 24 - Local File operations
+- Learnt to: Open, Read and Write to local files using Relative and absolute Links in Python

+- Applied the concepts to save and persist high scores in the previously created snake game
+- Used the same skills to automate the creation of letters to be sent out as invitations in the 'Mail Merge' project

+- Mail merge involves reading lines of names from a file, and editing a pre-made letter, replacing some text with the read name